NivenT/RusticTales/README.md

 # Script

-The stories are written in a custom language, called 'script' (without the apostrophes).
+The stories are written in a custom language, called 'Script' (without the apostrophes).
 The philosphy of this language is maybe something like "simplicity over expressiveness, and also over aesthetics".
-It does not look particularly clean, and is somewhat constrained in what you can do with it, but it's not that complicated, so easy to get something working with it.
+It does not look particularly clean, and is somewhat constrained in what you can do with it.
+On the bright side, it's not that complicated, so it's easy to get something working.
 Here are the things I try to keep in mind when deciding on what features to add...
 * If you were to [download a random project gutenberg book and just give it to this program, I want to whole thing to parse as just normal text without any unintentional special effects](https://github.com/NivenT/RusticTales/blob/master/script/src/lib.rs#L75).
-As a consequence, the syntax of the language has to strange enough to not happen to appear in an ordinary book.
+As a consequence, the syntax of the language has to be strange enough for no special tokens to accidentally appear in an ordinary book.
-* Similarly, if you [look at one of these stories](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/stories), it should be easy to tell where something out of the ordinary is happening.
-I want the effects to really stick out in the source.
+* Similarly, if you [look at one of these stories](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/stories), I want any sort of special token/language feature to really pop out.
+It should be easy to tell what's ordinary text and what's not.
 * To try and keep complexity creep at bay, I'm trying to prefer specific capabilities over general ones.
 For instance, a story may want to do some form of branching (e.g. if it's a choose your own adventure or if it's ending depends on the time of day or whatever).
-To keep things simple, you can't jump to any point you want to, or based on any condition you want.
-There are a certain amount of built-in jump commands without only allow conditions of certain forms (e.g. `x = y`) and only let you "jump" to the start of (an expliclty marked) section or to another file.
+To keep things simple, you can't do arbitrary branching to any point in the story based on any conditions.
+There are a certain number of built-in jump commands which only allow conditions of certain forms (e.g. `x = y`) and only let you "jump" to the start of (an expliclty marked) section or to another file.
   * secretly this isn't implimented yet (or maybe it is?
 See the TODO)

 ## Syntax

 Maybe I'll add something later...
-For now, just look at the tests in the [script folder](https://github.com/NivenT/RusticTales/tree/master/script), and maybe at the definition of the [Token enum](https://github.com/NivenT/RusticTales/blob/master/script/src/token.rs).
-There's not much there.
+For now, just look at the tests in the [script/src folder](https://github.com/NivenT/RusticTales/tree/master/script/src), and maybe at the definition of the [Token enum](https://github.com/NivenT/RusticTales/blob/master/script/src/token.rs).
+Also, you can see examples in the [stories folder](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/stories).

 ## Commands

 Again, I'll type up something more helpful when I feel like it.
-For now, see the [commands folder](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/src/commands), and maybe also the relevant function in [storyteller_states.rs](https://github.com/NivenT/RusticTales/blob/master/rustic_tales/src/storyteller/storyteller_states.rs#L251).
+For now, see the [commands folder](https://github.com/NivenT/RusticTales/tree/master/rustic_tales/src/commands), and also the relevant function in [storyteller_states.rs](https://github.com/NivenT/RusticTales/blob/master/rustic_tales/src/storyteller/storyteller_states.rs#L251).
 Actually, it's probably best just to look at the stories folder and see which commands are used there.

 # TODO (In no particular order)